Beth Rous, Ed.D.

 Graduate Faculty Status: Full Member EDL; Full Member EDI (Masters, Education Specialist, Ed.D., Ph.D. committees)

-Beth S. Rous is a professor in the Department of Educational Leadership Studies, where she works primarily with doctoral students.
-Her research agenda focuses on the translation of research to practice to support high quality programs, specifically investigating the implementation of large-scale systems (policy, practice, professional development) to support the quality across sectors (education, health, human services) for children from birth through the early grades.
+Beth S. Rous is a professor in the Department of Educational Leadership Studies.
+She teaches courses in research methods.
+Her research agenda focuses on the translation of research to practice to support high-quality programs, specifically investigating the implementation of large-scale systems (policy, practice, professional development) to support the quality across sectors (education, health, human services) for children from birth through the early grades.

-Beth is a Research and Policy Associate at the Human Development Institute at UK, and served as the founder and Director for the Kentucky Partnership for Early Childhood Service through 2016.
-Dr. Rous has secured over $90 million in federal and state grants and contracts to support quality services for young children, families and the professionals who work with them.
-She has served as technical advisor/consultant at the national level for both Education and Health and Human Services on initiatives such as congressional mandated studies (National Assessment of IDEA and Study of IDEA Implementation), and national longitudinal studies (Pre-Elementary Education Longitudinal Study – PEELS; Head Start Family Child Experiences Survey – FACES).
+Beth is also a research and policy associate at the Human Development Institute, where she served as the founding Director for the Kentucky Partnership for Early Childhood Services from 1996 through 2017.
+Dr. Rous has generated over $97 million a year in grants and contracts to support quality services for young children, families and the professionals who work with them.
+She regularly serves as technical advisor/consultant at the national level for both the U.S Departments of Education and Health and Human Services (e.g., National Study of IDEA Implementation; Pre-Elementary Education Longitudinal Study; Head Start Family Child Experiences Survey – FACES).